Historically, Roatan was a safe harbor for pirates. It’s rumored that, to this day, there is still hidden treasure buried on and around the island.

 This was my first time being in Caribbean water and the colors were so bright and vibrant!
 Even from the top, the view was spectacular!

 When snorkeling, Nate and I both like to take our time and look at all the life under the water.
 We look in the cracks and crevices.
-We look under rocks and shells.
+Nate’s got a great breath hold, so he likes diving down and looking under rocks and shells.
 We run our fingers through the sand to find what’s hiding underneath.
-Sometimes we get startled by something living in the shadows but have yet to feel threatened.
+Sometimes, we get startled by something living in the shadows but have yet to feel threatened.

 After our time in the water, we took a snack break on the beach.
 We finished the day with Nate snorkeling some more and me kicking back with my book.